Yellow perch angling is still good at multiple locations: Lake of the Woods, Upper Klamath Lake and areas of the Sprague River if you can find them.

 UPPER KLAMATH AND AGENCY LAKES: native redband trout and yellow perch

 ODFW and Oregon State University have radio tagged 40 redband trout in Upper Klamath Lake.
 Any redband trout captured with a radio tag needs to be released immediately unharmed without removing from the water.
-There will be a long antennae sticking out of the side of the fish.
+There will be a long antennae protruding out of the side of the fish.
 The antennae looks like heavy 50 lb. test fishing line.
 Please report the catch of these radio tagged redband trout.
 Page 11 of the Sportfishing Regulation states it is unlawful to retain radio tagged fish.

 KLAMATH RIVER: native rainbow-redband trout